Ryan Ottley: Career

 In 2021, Ottley was announced as the artist on that year's relaunched Hulk, teaming him with writer Donny Cates.
-In November 2022, it was announced that following Cates departure as writer of Hulk due to personal reasons, Ottley would take over as the writer for the remainder of the series, starting with issue 11.
+In November 2022, it was announced that following Cates departure as writer of Hulk for personal reasons, Ottley would take over as the writer for the remainder of the series, starting with issue 11.

+In December 2024, it was announced that Kirkman and Ottley were developing a prequel spin-off series entitled Invincible Universe: Battle Beast, with the first issue of the series set to debut April 2025.